Aerial archaeology: Drones and UAVs

 In recent years, the advent of drones, or unmanned aerial vehicles (UAVs), has revolutionized aerial archaeology.
-Drones offer greater flexibility and lower operational costs compared to traditional manned aircraft.
+Drones offer greater flexibility and lower operational costs compared to traditional crewed aircraft.
 With the ability to capture high-resolution images and access areas that are otherwise difficult to reach, drones have become an essential tool for modern archaeological surveys.
 The increased use of drones has made aerial archaeology more accessible to a broader range of researchers and has led to more frequent and detailed studies of archaeological landscapes.

 LiDAR and photogrammetry

 Technological advancements such as LiDAR (Light Detection and Ranging) and photogrammetry have further enhanced aerial archaeology.
-LiDAR, in particular, is capable of penetrating dense vegetation to reveal features hidden beneath forest canopies, making it an invaluable tool for studying heavily forested regions.
-Photogrammetry, which allows for the creation of precise 3D models of archaeological sites, has enabled researchers to document and analyze sites with unprecedented accuracy.
+LiDAR, in particular, is capable of penetrating dense vegetation to reveal features hidden beneath forest canopies, making it a valuable tool for studying heavily forested regions.
+Photogrammetry, which allows for the creation of precise 3D models of archaeological sites, has enabled researchers to document and analyze sites with increased speed and accuracy.
 Together, these technologies have expanded the potential of aerial archaeology, allowing for more detailed and comprehensive analyses of archaeological sites.